lokpoon/LunaSim-Document/_sources/moonsim_sunlight_twilight_LED_scheduler.md

     ```

     ```{note}
     By turning realistic sunlight on, a fraction for each RGBW channel intensity is applied based on the sun altitude at the time.
 We formulated a function of sun altitude ~ LED intensity for each RGBW channel.
-These functions are formulated based on our own measured ground spectral irradiance of several sunsets, and {cite}`palmerDownwellingSpectralIrradiance2015`'s twilight spectra.
-The code that plot these four function for visualization purpose is commented out by default.
-If the user would like to learn how the RGBW channels are adjusted based on the sun altitude, run those codes that are near the beginning of the section "GENERATE twilight_sun_output.csv".
+These functions are formulated based on our own measured ground spectral irradiance of several sunsets, and Palmer & Johnsen's (2015) twilight spectra.
+The code that plots these four function, for visualization purposes, is commented out by default.
+If the user would like to visualize how the RGBW channels are adjusted based on the sun altitude, run those codes that are near the beginning of the section "GENERATE twilight_sun_output.csv""; remove the commenting prompts (# symbols) at the beginning of the line to activate the commented-out lines of code.
     ```

-6. Run the computation sections.
+6. Run the code in the section “START OF ILLUMINATION COMPUTATION” through to “END OF ILLUMINATION COMPUTATION”.
-7. Generate a sunlight/twilight schedule file `LED_schedule_sun.csv` and plot.
+7. Generate a moon schedule file `LED_schedule_sun.csv` by running the codes in the section of "GENERATE LED_schedule_sun.csv".
+And plot (See Steps 10-12 in {ref}`content:luxcalculator`)